This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 The city is around 190 kilometres west of London, making it an excellent destination for a relaxing weekend getaway.

-The famous street artist Banksy, who’s work you’ll see displayed alleys and on the side of buidings.
+The famous street artist Banksy, whose work you’ll see displayed on alleys and on the side of buildings.

 In addition to the spectacular sights, Bristol is well known for its eco-friendliness.
 It is an innovative city that places importance on sustainable efforts.
 In fact, Bristol received the European Green Capital Award in 2015.